 It was my intention to write at least one new blog post per week last year.
 The goal was to encourage interaction with readers / followers of The Haunted Pen website and my Twitter and Facebook social media accounts.
 On December 31, 2017, I’d made 42 posts, so I failed in my goal.

-I’m determined this won’t happen in 2018.
-To back up such a bold statement, I’m working on a blog-post schedule / calendar for the next 12 months.
-To get myself ahead of the game, I’m already writing and researching several new posts including a series (“The Haunted Pen’s Guide To…”), and an author interview feature.
-I’ll be writing more of “Character Traits” posts, but they’re going to be retitled as “The Dread Files.”
+For 2018, I’m working on a blog-post schedule / calendar that allows me to write one new post every two weeks – this then gives me more free time to work on my novel and short stories.
+I’m already writing and researching several new posts including a series (“The Haunted Pen’s Guide To…”), and an author interview feature (“The Third Degree”).
+I’ll also be writing more of “Character Traits” posts, but they’re going to be retitled as “The Dread Files.”

 An author platform is a term used in the publishing world to describe an author’s fan engagement, their social media and web presence, the size and dedication of their readership, and their connectedness to other authors, bloggers, critics, agents, publicists, publishers, etc.

 My goal was to double my Twitter and Facebook account followers.
 Sadly, this never happened but I’ll be doubling my efforts this year to increase my following on both platforms.
 I’m also going to make sure I interact with as many people as possible.

 With the announcement of my novel-writing plans, building up my author platform before the book launch should help me harness the power of those potential buyers, and my web community to increase the chances of success.
 Like they say (I often wondered who, exactly, they are and how they became such experts on everything), “the only thing worse than not publishing your book is to publish it and get ignored.”